nhsx/skunkworks-synthetic-data/README.md

 ### Installation

 1. Create a virtual environment using e.g. [venv](https://docs.python.org/3/library/venv.html)
-2. Install the required packages e.g. with venv call `pip install -r requirements.txt` while in the `skunkworks-synthetic-data` folder once the virtual environment is active
+2. Install the required packages e.g. with venv call `pip install -r src/requirements.txt` while in the `skunkworks-synthetic-data` folder once the virtual environment is active

 ### Running the pipelines